Skip to Content (Press Enter)

 • Greek or fraternal organizations

-• Organizations cannot be in a contractual relationship with Arkansas Blue Cross and Blue Shield, its subsidiaries, or affiliates.
+• Organizations in a contractual relationship with Arkansas Blue Cross and Blue Shield, its subsidiaries, or affiliates

 • A “contractual relationship” is defined as an arrangement whereby an organization has a contract to provide a service or product to the corporate entities of Arkansas Blue Cross, its subsidiaries, or affiliates (in the nature of a “vendor” relationship).
 Such a relationship would make the organization ineligible for a foundation grant.